RimworldTogether/Guide/src/selfhosting/going-public.md

         echo "Manual update required.
 Continuing with the old version." sleep 5  # Pause to ensure the message is seen else
-        sleep 5  # Pause to ensure the message is seen read -p "Automatic update is disabled.
+        read -p "Automatic update is disabled.
 Do you want to update to the latest version? (yes/no): " update_choice case "$update_choice" in
             y|Y|yes|Yes) update=true ;;